Welcome families & guests!

 Wait List Tickets

 As part of Commencement registration, you will indicate how many guests you plan to bring.
 If your guest count exceeds the number of tickets allotted to each graduate, you will automatically be placed on a waitlist for both GSD tent tickets and Harvard Yard guest tickets and notified if space becomes available.
-Please note that additional tent tickets are not guaranteed, and waitlist tickets for the University Ceremony in Harvard Yard are rarely available.
+Please note additional tent tickets are not guaranteed, and waitlist tickets for the University Ceremony in Harvard Yard are rarely available.

 Piper Auditorium Webcast Viewing